AZazwinner/cascade/README.md

-The explanation should land on Tier 1 (your local model) and the code sub-task should escalate to Tier 2 (code generation is on the "needs a strong model" list) — confirm both show up correctly in the sub-task ledger with real token counts and a non-zero cost only on the Tier 2 row.
+The explanation should land on Tier 1 (your local model) and the code sub-task should escalate to Tier 2 (code generation is on the "needs a strong model" list).
+Confirm both show up correctly in the sub-task ledger with real token counts and a non-zero cost only on the Tier 2 row.

-To see the degraded path, clear the API key and point the Ollama endpoint at something unreachable, then run a non-math query — it should resolve instantly with a clear "needs a Tier 2 API key" message per sub-task, never an unhandled error.
+To see the degraded path, clear the API key and point the Ollama endpoint at something unreachable, then run a non-math query.
+It should resolve instantly with a clear "needs a Tier 2 API key" message per sub-task, never an unhandled error.